Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Proof of Theorem

-where \eqref{Eq:typical set C_L} follows from the bound on the probability of the atypical set in \eqref{eqn:atypical} and the fact that $\tau_n\le C-C_{\rmL}^*\le\Delta_n$.
-Now since the random variables involved in \eqref{Eq:typical set C_L} are independent, by applying the uniform version of the central limit theorem (Berry-Esseen Thereom), we have
+where \eqref{Eq:typical set C_L} follows from the bound on the probability of the atypical set in \eqref{eqn:atypical} and the fact that $ C-C_{\rmL}^*=\Theta(\Delta_n)=\Theta(n)$ from Corollary \ref{coro:Delta_n L R increase}.
+Now since the random variables involved in \eqref{Eq:typical set C_L} are independent, by applying the uniform version of the central limit theorem, we have